andrew/ultimate-awesome/README.md

 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.
 - [awesome-saas-directories](https://github.com/mahseema/awesome-saas-directories) - A curated list of top best SaaS directories and platforms to launch and promote your SaaS product .
+- [awesome-NeRF](https://github.com/MatrixBrain/awesome-NeRF) - A curated list of awesome neural radiance fields (NeRF) papers.
 - [awesome-foundations-of-DeFi](https://github.com/Mikerah/awesome-foundations-of-DeFi) - An Awesome List for resources on the foundations of Decentralized Finance (DeFi).
 - [awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs) - A curated list of awesome things related to Seed.
 - [awesome-spring-boot](https://github.com/Sharember/awesome-spring-boot) - Springboot 各种资料整理(demo、教程、网站、starter文档等)，持续更新，欢迎pr。.
-- [awesome-table-structure-recognition](https://github.com/Tan-Junwen/awesome-table-structure-recognition) - A Curated List of Awesome Table Structure Recognition (TSR) Research.
-Including models, papers, datasets and codes.
-Continuously updating.
 - [Awesome-Bootkits-Rootkits-Development](https://github.com/TheMalwareGuardian/Awesome-Bootkits-Rootkits-Development) - A curated compilation of extensive resources dedicated to bootkit and rootkit development.
 - [awesome-deep-neuroevolution](https://github.com/Alro10/awesome-deep-neuroevolution) - A collection of Deep Neuroevolution resources or evolutionary algorithms applying in Deep Learning (constantly updating).
 - [awesome-llm-services](https://github.com/av/awesome-llm-services) - A list of self-hostable LLM services.
 - [learn-crypto-trading.github.io](https://github.com/learn-crypto-trading/learn-crypto-trading.github.io) - Valuable sources for TA, FA, Algorithmic \ Quant Trading.
-- [awesome-NeRF](https://github.com/MatrixBrain/awesome-NeRF) - A curated list of awesome neural radiance fields (NeRF) papers.
 - [awesome-dronecraft](https://github.com/ntakouris/awesome-dronecraft) - Resources to fully understand how autonomous drones work.
 This is manually curated, pre-chatgpt.
 - [Awesome-Role-Play-Papers](https://github.com/nuochenpku/Awesome-Role-Play-Papers) - Awesome papers for role-playing with language models.
+- [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-kubeflow](https://github.com/terrytangyuan/awesome-kubeflow) - A curated list of awesome projects and resources related to Kubeflow (a CNCF incubating project) .
 - [awesome-code-benchmark](https://github.com/tongye98/awesome-code-benchmark) - A comprehensive code domain benchmark review of LLM researches.
-- [Awesome-AI4DigitalPathology](https://github.com/lingxitong/Awesome-AI4DigitalPathology) - A Curated List of Awesome Works in Computational Pathology, Aiming to Serve as a One-stop Resource for Researchers, Practitioners, and Enthusiasts Interested in Digital Pathology.
 - [awesome-self-driving-cars](https://github.com/philbort/awesome-self-driving-cars) - An awesome list of self-driving cars.
 - [awesome-normalization-techniques](https://github.com/tczhangzhi/awesome-normalization-techniques) - Papers for normalization techniques, released codes collections.
+- [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-vibe-coding-resources](https://github.com/acvnace/awesome-vibe-coding-resources) - A curated list of awesome resources for vibe coding.
 - [awesome-metal](https://github.com/adamnemecek/awesome-metal) - A collection of Metal and MetalKit projects and resources.
 Very much work in progress.
 - [staticsitegenerators](https://github.com/bevry/staticsitegenerators) - A comprehensive, partially automatically generated comparison of static site generators.
 - [awesome-multimodal-time-series](https://github.com/forestsking/awesome-multimodal-time-series) - A curated list of paper, code, data, and other resources focus on multimodal time series analysis.
 - [awesome-opendata-rus](https://github.com/infoculture/awesome-opendata-rus) - Opendata resources in Russian / Открытые данные на русском языке.
 - [Awesome-Medical-VLMs-and-Datasets](https://github.com/lab-rasool/Awesome-Medical-VLMs-and-Datasets) - A list of VLMs tailored for medical RG and VQA; and a list of medical vision-language datasets.
-- [Awesome-Causal-Reinforcement-Learning](https://github.com/libo-huang/Awesome-Causal-Reinforcement-Learning) - [TNNLS-2024, arXiv-2023.2.10] Official repository of "A Survey on Causal Reinforcement Learning".
 - [awesome-redwood-graphql](https://github.com/redwoodjs/awesome-redwood-graphql) - A community-driven collection of Redwood related plugins, config, themes, build scripts, tutorials, podcasts, and more.
 - [awesome-tact](https://github.com/tact-lang/awesome-tact) - List of Tact-related resources and projects.
 - [awesome-mojo](https://github.com/ego/awesome-mojo) - Awesome Mojo🔥.